LOVELYVD/AURDINO/README.md

-# AURDINO:In our Project, we have used a microcontroller to control whole the process of system that is ARDUINO.
+# AURDINO:I have used a microcontroller to control whole the process of system .
 Arduino is an open-source hardware and very useful for project developments.

 LINE FOLLOWER ROBOT : Sense and follows a black line.